gravitational/teleport/rfd/0170-package-distribution-v3.md

 #### Third party solutions

-There are many options for third party solutions to our problem:
+There are many options for third party solutions (both SaaS and on-prem) to our
+problem:

+* AWS CodeArtifact
-* Artifactory
+* Azure Artifacts
+* Cloudsmith (requires providing signing key)
 * PackageCloud (requires providing signing key)
+* GCP Artifact Registry (requires providing signing key)
-* Nexus Repository
+* GitLab
 * Gitea
-* GitLab
 * ProGet
-* AWS CodeArtifact (does not support apt/yum)
-* Azure Artifacts (does not support apt/yum)
-* GCP Artifact Registry (requires providing signing key)
-* Cloudsmith (requires providing signing key)
+* Artifactory
+* Nexus Repository

 I've taken a look at all of them and demoed a few.
 Here's what I found.